ryanology045/writings/content/crumbs/tensor-manifesto.md

 +++
-title = "The Tensor Capitalism Manifesto: We Should Run Our Economies Like LLMs" date = "2025-07-10T00:00:00+00:00" tags = []
+title = "The Tensor Capitalism Manifesto: We should run our Economies Like LLMs" date = "2025-07-10T00:00:00+00:00" tags = []
 +++

+# The tensor capitalism manifesto: we should run our economies like LLMs

 Modern AI process language using thousands of dimensions.
 Every word gets embedded as a vector where `(king) - (man) + (woman) = (queen)`.
 The model would produce gibberish if forced to compress everything to single numbers.